LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/common_use_cases.md

 indicator: both
 ---

-Trying to accomplish a specific goal?
+Trying to accomplish a specific goal, but you don't know where to find the information?
 Check this list of common use cases.

 ### Use and capture the consumer's last response